In this tutorial, we'll create a dusty overlay texture from scanned paper, and I'll show you how to apply this texture to your photo.

 Then we need to prepare the scanner glass to avoid stains or unwanted elements on our texture.
 You can use a wet wipe for glasses to clean the glass.

-Once you have cleaned the scanner glass, put your paper inside the scanner.
+Once you've cleaned the scanner glass, put your paper inside the scanner.

 Set the following settings in your scanner preferences: A4 paper size, 300 dpi.
 Then start scanning.
 The color of our scanned paper can be different from the color of our paper, but it is much more important for us to preserve the structure.